The Man Who Asked Me the Name of His Religion

 “Si.”
 He showed me the scar defacing his cheek.
 Oddly, until he actually turned his face to show it, I never really saw it.
 It simply blended into the lines of his face.
 Even today, looking at the wefie of us that I took, I still can’t make out the scar.

 He continued, telling me how he nearly died.
+Not the accident, you see, but after.
 He was passing through the tunnel of life, he said.
 There was light, yellow light.
 As he went higher, it became yellow-white.
 And far higher as he rose more and more, it became a bright white.
 His life rolled up to him as he rose up.

 But he was returned.